 This is a great way to ensure that busy families have all of the information they need at their fingertips.

 What do family or guardians need to do?

-As long as a family member has accepted your invitation to their child’s profile, they will have free access to it for as long as they want.
-They can continue to add their own content and invite others to the child’s profile, even after that child’s profile has been archived.
+If a family member has accepted your invitation to their child’s profile, they will have free access to it for as long as they want.
+They can continue to add their own content and invite others to the child’s profile, even after it has been archived.
 They can also export a copy of their child’s profile if they’d like a digital copy of all their child’s Stories and Child Notes.
 We have a resource you can share with families explaining what they need to do when their child leaves your learning service.

-Depending on how your centre operates over the holiday season, here are some ideas of community posts you could share with your families:
+Depending on how your centre operates over the holiday season, here are some ideas for community posts you could share with your families:

 – Encourage families to share moments and photos of their holidays or celebrations

 – Share the dates and times the centre will open

 – Ask parents to let you know when their child will be returning in the new year

 – Share ideas and YouTube videos of activities they can do with their child over the break

 – Introduce new staff to your learning community and let families know about any staffing changes